-Instructor: Here are some general guidelines to remember when serving the public in your position as a bus operator:
+Here are some general guidelines to remember when serving your passengers:

-- Professional vs. Personal It is important to be nice and personable to your • passengers.
+- Professional vs. Personal It is important to be nice and personable to your passengers.
 But, there is a difference between personable and personal.
 It is tempting to get to know some of your passengers on a personal level, either because you see them so often or because they see you so often that they begin to offer personal information.
 However, becoming too personal can cause several problems: - 1.
 It may unconsciously cause you to pay special attention to one passenger more than another, which could appear to be discrimination; - 2.
-Were you to inadvertently offer bad advice (i.e. leaving a spouse) or do a favor that doesn't turn out correctly, it could prompt legal action against your RTA or COA because you took the action while representing them; and - 3.
+Were you to inadvertently offer bad advice or do a favor that doesn't turn out correctly, it could prompt legal action against your company because you took the action while representing your agency; and - 3.
 If you become too personally involved, it makes it difficult to stay neutral when a situation does arise.
 Stay professional, not personal! - Don't embarrass the customer or imply that they are not being honest -Do not argue with or behave in a way that would embarrass the customer.
 Also, don't imply that the customer is being dishonest.
-The philosophy of most transit systems is to assume that all customers are being honest and forthright.
-(Site examples for fare, and explain that when we take ownership in our jobs and our agencies, we can take these transgressions from our passengers too personally.) - Find something to agree on Start your response by finding something, even the • smallest fact, for you and your customer to agree upon.
-It's often called 'finding the least common denominator.' - 'CAN vs. CAN'T' Theoretically, customers respond better if you tell them what you can do vs. what you cannot do.
+Most transit systems want to assume that all customers are being honest and forthright.
+Do not imply that a customer did not pay the fare or correct fare on purpose in front of other passengers, no matter how many times he/she appears to have done this.
+I understand that this is aggravating, but there are other ways of asking for more fare and 'behind the scenes' ways to resolve this. - Find something to agree on Start your response by finding something, even the smallest fact, for you and your customer to agree upon. - 'CAN vs. CAN'T' Theoretically, customers respond better if you tell them what you can do vs. what you cannot do.
 For example, instead of saying "I can't bring you to Riverside Drive; this route doesn't go there," you could say, "This bus can take you to the transfer station where you can get on a Route 3 bus, which will take you to Riverside Drive.
 Or you can walk three blocks to pick up the Route 3 elsewhere."